Plant Medicine III ONLINE: Local Herbs, Flowers and Weeds

 Location: ONLINE via ZOOM, the meeting code number will be emailed to you before the class begins

-Due to concerns over coronavirus covid-19, we have created a version of the class for attending online via ZOOM video conference.
+Due to concerns over the novel coronavirus (SARS-CoV-2) we have created an online version of this class via live ZOOM video conference.
 In order to participate in the course at this time you will need to be able to access a computer with internet.

 Medicinal Plants of the Pacific West, Michael Moore